Timeline of the London Underground: 1930s

 Piccadilly line extends from Arnos Grove to Cockfosters.

-Piccadilly line extends over District line from Acton Town to Hounslow West and from South Harrow to Uxbridge.
+Piccadilly line extends services over District line tracks between Acton Town and Hounslow West and from South Harrow to Uxbridge.
 District line service withdrawn between Acton Town and Uxbridge.

 Underground Group and MR brought under common public control with the formation of the London Passenger Transport Board (LPTB).
 Lord Ashfield and Frank Pick, formerly chairman and managing director of the Underground Group, become the LPTB's chairman and vice chairman.

 LPTB publishes Harry Beck's first design for the Tube Map.